By Warren Miller

 Another lift was built on Ruud Mountain to support and service the Nordic jumpers who competed there once a year.
 The mountain was great but hardly anyone ever used it.
 There were no facilities there of any kind except very small outhouse for the lift operators.
 And there were no trees on the mountain so you had to go there prepared with an empty bladder.

 The Ruud Mountain chairlift did not have any chairs on it.
 Instead of chairs there was a small piece of wood about sixteen inches long and six or eight inches wide.
 There was a plastic fabric covering it and it worked for me.
 However, it had an unusual feature that I have never seen duplicated on any chairlift anywhere in the world.
 The loading platform, such as it was, was located a magic distance from the first tower so that if you sank into the seat too vigorously it would set up some sort of sympathetic vibration in the cable that would start magnifying in scope until it just plain threw the rider right out of the lift, much to their surprise.

-Meanwhile up North in Canada, the ski resort Mont Tremblant Lodge began operation of their first chair lift in 1939.
+Meanwhile in Quebec, the ski resort Mont Tremblant Lodge began operation of their first chair lift in 1939 (above).